 - It predicts the level of risk carried by a prospective customer.

 - It also quantifies the risk to a certain measurable level.

-- It lowers down the risk of default and saves the money of depositors.
+- It lowers the risk of default and saves the money of depositors.

 - It helps bankers to reduce the chances of default for similar customer categories.

-- Certain amount of cost is involved in collecting and analyzing the information.
+- A certain amount of cost is involved in collecting and analyzing the information.

-- Too much of analysis may cause paralysis for the decision on credit worthiness.
+- Too much analysis may cause paralysis in the decision on creditworthiness.

-Busines now-a-days prefer for “lower level of business with quality customers than the higher scale of risky business”.
+Businesses nowadays prefer “lower level of business with quality customers than the higher scale of risky business”.
 At last, it depends on the risks to be taken by any entity.
 Risk and reward go hand in hand.
-Still, credit risk management does its job to a certain level which provide a minimum level of assurance.
+Still, credit risk management does its job to a certain level which provides a minimum level of assurance.